South Sudan 2022

 Between 25 February and 30 November, the UN Mission in South Sudan (UNMISS) documented 52 incidents of conflict-related sexual violence (CRSV) by government security forces, an unknown armed group and community-based militias, affecting 103 people.
 The actual numbers are likely to be higher.
 According to the CHRSS, CRSV remained widespread and systematic, exacerbated by a lack of accountability and attributed to a patriarchal society.
 The implementation of the 2021 Action Plan for the Armed Forces on Addressing CRSV was insufficient.
 Copies of the action plan were not easily accessible and awareness about it was close to non-existent among survivors and most civil society members.3 Despite the need, availability and accessibility of mental health and psychosocial support services for CRSV survivors remained extremely limited.

 Denial of humanitarian access

-According to the UN, the SPLA-IO, armed groups and government security forces committed grave violations and abuses against 124 children – 28 girls and 96 boys.
-These included killing, maiming, abduction, sexual violence, forced recruitment and use of children in combat and supportive roles like porters, cooks and spies.
-The actual numbers are likely to be higher.
+The UN said that the army, the SPLA-IO, the South Sudan Opposition Alliance, non-state armed groups and unknown armed persons committed grave violations and abuses against 243 children – 138 boys, 102 girls and three for whom the sex is unknown.
+The actual numbers were likely to be higher.
+Violations included abduction, killing, maiming, rape, and forced recruitment and use of children in combat and support roles such as porters, cooks and spies.

 Freedom of expression, association and assembly